ofsoundof/Heterogeneity_Hypothesis/README.md

 This repository is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
 We thank the authors for making their EDSR codes public.

-This repository is also based on the [implementation](https://github.com/ofsoundof/learning_filter_basis) of my former paper [Learning Filter Basis](https://arxiv.org/abs/1908.08932) and [Group Sparsity](https://arxiv.org/abs/2003.08935).
+This repository is also based on the [implementation](https://github.com/ofsoundof/learning_filter_basis) of my former paper [Learning Filter Basis](https://arxiv.org/abs/1908.08932), [Group Sparsity](https://arxiv.org/abs/2003.08935), and [DHP](https://arxiv.org/abs/2003.13683).
 If you are interested, please refer to:

 ```
 @inproceedings{li2019learning,